-Addition of Explanation of Annual Out-of-Pocket Maximum on In-network Benefits Page 26: The section "Annual Out-of-Pocket Maximum on In-Network Hospital, Medical, Mental Health, Substance Abuse and Pharmacy Benefits" is deleted in its entirety and replaced with the following:
+Change in Annual Out-of-Pocket Maximum on Out-of-Network Medical, Mental/Behavioral Health and Substance Abuse and Pharmacy Benefits and in Division of Annual Out-of-Pocket Maximum Between Medical and Prescription Drug Benefits Page 27: Effective January 1, 2023, the section "Annual Out-of-Pocket Maximum on In-Network Hospital, Medical, Mental Health, Substance Abuse and Pharmacy Benefits" is deleted in its entirety and replaced with the following:

-Annual Out-Of-Pocket Maximum on In-Network Hospital, Medical, Mental/Behavioral Health and Substance Abuse Benefits and Pharmacy Benefits
+Annual Out-Of-Pocket Maximum on In-Network and Out-of-Network Hospital, Medical, Mental/Behavioral Health and Substance Abuse Benefits and Pharmacy Benefits

 Annual out-of-pocket maximum on in-network benefits.
-There is an annual out-of-pocket maximum on in-network hospital, medical, mental health and substance abuse and pharmacy benefits.
-Your annual out-of-pocket maximum is \$8,150 and your family's annual out-of-pocket maximum is \$16,300.\ If you have other family members enrolled in this plan, they have to meet their own out-of-pocket limits until the overall family out-of-pocket limit has been met.
+There are annual out-of-pocket maximums on in-network and out-of-network hospital, medical, mental health and substance abuse and pharmacy benefits.
+In 2023, your total annual in-network and out-of-network out-of-pocket maximums are each \$9,100 and your family's annual in-network and out-of-network out-of-pocket maximums are each \$18,200.\ These maximums are separate for in-network benefits and out-of-network benefits.
+If you have other family members enrolled in this plan, they have to meet their own out-of-pocket limits until the overall family out-of-pocket limit has been met.